Skip to content

 Conclusion: Don't Skimp on the Hidden Layer

-Once the stucco is on, you cannot change the paper without tearing the house down.
-Upgrading from 10-minute paper to 60-minute paper costs pennies per square foot but adds decades to the lifespan of your waterproofing system.
+Once the stucco is applied, you cannot change the waterproofing paper without tearing the exterior walls down.
+Upgrading from 10-minute paper to 60-minute paper costs pennies per square foot but adds decades to the lifespan of your home.
+At Stucco Champions, we treat the two-layer drainage plane as a non-negotiable standard.

 Frequently Asked Questions About Stucco